bsmith14843/mynotes/README.md

 When doing downloads, use intercept and see if you can do directory traversal or fetch other files than what you're looking to downloads

+Look at the individual folders for the writeups I'll do..
+They're literally a transcription of my notes that I take while working on these boxes.

 # Good Resources